U.S. SAM Survey of National and Regional Marketers Targeting Local Audiences

 SAM replaces our long-running survey series Local Commerce Monitor™ (LCM) that solely surveyed small and medium businesses (SMBs), or firms with less than 100 employees.

 Local Advertisers Expect to Maintain Last Year’s Overall Ad Spending, with Shifts to Increase Spend on Mobile and Social, According to BIA’s U.S. SAM™ Survey (Read More)

 Sweepstakes rules: 2019 Local Business Study® Survey Sweepstakes Official Rules

-SAM includes large and small businesses to deliver meaningful insights to companies who target larger advertisers who often also have a higher dollar spend.
+SAM includes large, medium and small businesses to deliver meaningful insights to companies who target larger advertisers who often also have a higher dollar spend.

 Large Sample Size

 SAM is our largest advertiser survey to date – 1,500 up from 1000 in 2017.
 The increased size will offer better representation of the local advertising market and support deeper dives into the data.

 The low cost of digital is changing what businesses spend on advertising vs. promoting their business.
 SAM separates advertising usage and spend from promotional items to more accurately track where dollars are going.
 The survey also offers more details into traditional and digital ad use and spend.

 SAM covers important topics such as audience targeting, co-op advertising funds, video and more.

 SAM includes data on key local industries like auto and finance and on the ad trends of franchisees.